 Yes.
 It is a very common reaction to your diagnosis and the operation.
 Also sometimes being away from your family and friends can make you feel weepy.
-If these feelings persist or develop when you leave hospital, the advice and support of your friends, family, GP, or gynaecology CNS may help.
+If these feelings persist or develop when you leave hospital, the advice and support of your friends, family, GP, or gynaecology CNS may be able to help you.
 There are also a number of local and national support groups.
-(See page 20).
+(See page 22).